Collateral (film): Critical response

 Collateral received positive reviews.
 On the review aggregator Rotten Tomatoes, the film has an approval rating of 86% based on 238 reviews, with an average rating of 7.5/10.
 The critical consensus states that "Driven by director Michael Mann's trademark visuals and a lean, villainous performance from Tom Cruise, Collateral is a stylish and compelling noir thriller."
-On Metacritic, the film had an average score of 71 out of 100, based on 41 reviews.
+On Metacritic, the film had an average score of 71 out of 100, based on 41 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Stephen Hunter of The Washington Post praised the film and Cruise's performance.
 He summarized the film as "the best kind of genre filmmaking: It plays by the rules, obeys the traditions and is both familiar and fresh at once".
-Roger Ebert praised the performances of Cruise and Foxx, calling Foxx's work a "revelation".
+Roger Ebert gave the film three-and-a-half stars out of four, saying Mann's direction and insightful dialogue elevated Collateral above its genre roots.
+He also praised the performances of Cruise and Foxx, calling Foxx's dramatic performance a "revelation" after establishing himself as a comedian.
 In addition to praising the performances of Cruise, Pinkett Smith, Mark Ruffalo and Javier Bardem, Mick LaSalle of the San Francisco Chronicle wrote of Foxx's performance: "Foxx can act.
 He's up to the role's demands, conveying fear, confusion and frustration, but more important the exhaustion and recklessness that can easily follow when someone's been scared for so long".

 Desson Thomson gave similar praise to Foxx, finding the actor "quietly pries the movie from Cruise's big-marquee fingers".
 David Ansen of Newsweek praised the film, although he criticized its third act as "generic and farfetched".
 Placing the film on his best of the year list, Richard Schickel of Time magazine praised the acting in addition to Mann's direction and Beattie's screenplay, despite finding logical inconsistencies in the plot and that it "does not have quite enough completely compelling incidents to sustain its considerable length".